-The Peer Education Program Application is open for Fall 2017.
+The Peer Education Program Application is currently closed for Fall 2017.

 UNIV 350, a 3-credit elective course, provides you the opportunity to co-instruct the UNIV 150 Freshman Year Experience course, sharing your experiences and wisdom to help freshmen transition from high school to college life.